-All series of HYPONIC Drive adopt grease lubrication and grease is enclosed when shipped from the factory, so the motor is available out of the box.
+All series of Prest NEO Gearmotor adopt grease lubrication so that grease is enclosed when shipped from the factory, the motor is available out of the box.

 1-3 Gearmotor Type

 Symbol meanings are shown below.
 Please confirm that the type matches the order.